marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 ![](./images/DIF2.png)

-After the samples have been collected, the resevoirs from the previous frame are merged with the current reservoirs.
+After samples have been collected, the resevoirs from the previous frame are merged with the current reservoirs.
 A relative motion between the camera and the objects in the scene may have occured from one frame to the next, so reservoirs are temporally reprojected using velocity vectors.
 If reprojection fails (whether because the fragment was outside the viewport at the previous frame, or because it has just been disoccluded), the reservoir merging is skipped.
 Prior to merging, the samples in the previous-frame reservoirs are re-weighted to update their "importance".

 >[!NOTE]